-- Determine if your student will be ready and prepared to present a public recital. - Recital and dress rehearsal dates are scheduled by the major professor (not the student) with the Music Department secretary. - Establish contact with the appropriate area coordinator. - The area coordinator will select the required faculty to serve on the recital jury. - Recitals required by the degree must have 3 faculty members on the jury.
-It is recommended that one faculty member on the jury be from outside the area of concentration (BM Junior & Senior Recital, BME Senior Recital). - All non-degree required recitals must have two faculty members serve on the recital jury. - The area coordinator will select the jury date and schedule said date with the music office.
-The jury must be scheduled 3 weeks prior to the recital date. - Students are permitted one dress rehearsal in the performance venue prior to the recital. - A tech sheet must be completed and turned in to the music office one-week prior to the scheduled recital.
-Tech sheets are in the Music Office (see Brad). - All non-degree required recitals should be scheduled in Carole Chapel on Fridays from 3:00 5:00 pm.
+- Determine when your student will be ready and prepared to present a public recital. - Recital and dress rehearsal dates are scheduled by the major professor (not the student) with the Music Department secretary. - Applied professor will provide student recital information to the appropriate applied area division coordinator. - The division coordinator will select faculty to serve on the recital jury. - All recital juries must contain a minimum of 3 faculty members from the students applied division. - It is recommended that one faculty member on the jury be from outside the area of concentration (BM Junior & Senior Recital, BME Senior Recital). - The division coordinator will coordinate with the applied professor and schedule the jury date with the Music Department secretary.

+- Juries must be scheduled 3 weeks prior to the recital date. - Students are permitted one dress rehearsal in the performance venue prior to the recital. - A tech sheet must be completed and turned into the music office one-week prior to the scheduled recital.
+Tech sheets are in the Music Office (see office secretary). - All non-degree required recitals will be scheduled in Carole Chapel on Fridays from 3:00 5:00 pm.
 See "Recital Policies and Procedures."